Pest-Proofing Tips from Professionals

 Pest-proof Storage Areas

-Cluttered storage areas make attractive homes for mice, spiders, cockroaches and others.
+Cluttered storage areas make attractive homes for mice, spiders, pigeon, cockroaches and others.
 You can keep them away by regularly cleaning and reorganizing your basement, garage and other storage areas.
 Avoid using cardboard boxes – instead use durable plastic totes that cannot be chewed through.

 Store Your Firewood Properly